 There are masterpieces by Caspar David Friedrich, Adolph of Menzel, Edouard Manet, Claude Monet, Auguste Renoir, Paul Cézanne, Auguste Rodin, Anselm Feuerbach, Arnold Böcklin, Hans von Marées, Max Liebermann and Lovis Corinth.
 One of the highlights of the sculpture collection is the famous "Prinzessinnengruppe", the twin image of the princesses Luise and Friederike.

 The slot tickets allows entry to the museum for 15 minutes.
 Upon entry you are permitted to stay as long as you would like.
 Children and young people under the age of 18 are admitted free of charge.
 Please note that tickets cannot be cancelled.
+Please note that, until further notice, visits are only possible with one valid time slot ticket per visitor.

 Ticket validity after purchase